Sanctions are restrictive measures imposed pursuant to public international law.

 Sanctions are imposed by an international organisation or a state and are applicable against natural or legal persons or other identifiable subjects.

-Sanctions seek to bring about change in the conduct of states, regions or other subjects so as to ensure or restore peace, security and the rule of law.
+Sanctions seek to bring about change in the conduct of states, organisations (non-state actors) or of persons so as to ensure or restore peace, security and the rule of law.
 Consequently, the aim of sanctions is not to punish but to prevent a possible deterioration of the situation.

 The legal framework: